bobgautier/rjgtoys-xc/README.md

-# XC: Structure exceptions for Python
+# XC: Structured exceptions for Python

 XC encourages a structured, disciplined approach to use of exceptions: it reduces the overhead of declaring exceptions that are specific to a cause,